 The University of West London is a leading modern university specialising in the education and development of exceptional creative, business and service professionals.

-In addition to our regular programme of fee-paying doctorates, UWL is offering Vice-Chancellor’s PhD scholarships.
+In addition to its regular programme of fee-paying doctorates, the University of West London is offering two PhD scholarships.
 We are presently seeking to allocate scholarships in:

-PhD scholars will register as full-time MPhil/PhD students in one of the above selected areas and work on their PhD project within the relevant School/College.
+PhD scholars will register as full-time MPhil/PhD students in one of the two selected areas and work on their PhD project within the relevant School/College.